-I used this oil during the birth of my l’il bub (read our birth story here) and it helped to relax me, and keep my contractions consistent.
+I used this oil during the birth of my first (read our birth story here) and it helped to relax me, and keep my contractions consistent.

 - 2 Ounce Glass bottle

-Combine essential oils in the glass bottle and fill to top with fractionated coconut oil.
+Combine essential oils in glass bottle and fill to top with carrier oil.
 Shake to mix oils.

-Apply to abdomen and back to before or during labor to promote contractions and relaxation.
+Massage into abdomen and back before or during labor to promote contractions and relaxation.